Chainski/GlobalAMSIBypass/README.md

 .\GlobalAMSIBypass.ps1
 ```
 The script will execute the `GlobalAMSIBypass` function, patch `amsi.dll`, and display progress messages.
-Verify Bypass:After execution, `AMSI` will be disabled for the current process.
+After execution, `AMSI` will be disabled for the current process.
 You can test this by running a script that would typically trigger `AMSI` (e.g., running `Invoke-Mimikatz` or other known malicious commands).

 # Example Output
 ![output](https://raw.githubusercontent.com/Chainski/GlobalAMSIBypass/refs/heads/main/assets/output.png)